Motorhoming and Campervanning in Bosnia: A Road Trip Guide

 Strbacki-Buk-Waterfall-Bosnia with wooden viewing platform and trees in foreground

-Una National Park, the largest park in Bosnia, was set up in 2008 to protect the Una river and its tributaries Krka and Unac.
-There are several entrances to the park, but to see the largest waterfall, Strbacki buk, the 8km dirt track is a necessary right of passage.
+Una National Park, the largest park in Bosnia, was set up in 2008 to protect the Una River and its tributaries Krka and Unac.
+The park has several entrances, but to see the largest waterfall, Strbacki buk, the 8km dirt track is a necessary right of passage.

 The Strbacki Buk waterfall is 25 metres high and an impressive sight.
 There are plenty of wooden bridges and platforms for easy viewing.